spenser-roark/CTSDLPort/README.md

 # installation
 ## Dependencies
-   1 cmake
+   1. cmake
-   2 csdl / csdl2
+   2. csdl / csdl2
+     * I used libsdl2-dev to get the dependencies for ubuntu then...
-     * you may need to build this from source as the dev package from ubuntu has issues with sdl2_image 3 SDL2_image
+     * you may need to build this from source as the dev package from ubuntu has issues with sdl2_image
+   3. SDL2_image
-   4 libsdl2-mixer-2.0-0
+   4. libsdl2-mixer-2.0-0
-   5 libsdl2-image-2.0-0
+   5. libsdl2-image-2.0-0
-   6 any image libraries you want
+   6. any image libraries you want
      * libjpeg-dev
      * libpng-dev
 	* I had to compile this from source in ubuntu 16.04 lts

 ## Commands
    Install dependencies

    run sudo ldconfig

-   1 create a build directory if one doesn't already exist 2 run cmake from the build directory with the project root as an argument
+   1. create a build directory if one doesn't already exist
+   2. run cmake from the build directory with the project root as an argument
      * e.g. cmake ../
-   3 run make
+   3. run make
-   4 Profit!
+   4. Profit!

 # Scope
 For right now all I want to do is make Crono's house.
 Possibly more to follow afterwards, but initially I just want to do that.